Errolyn/timelord-bot/README.md

 # timelord-bot

-To start the timelord bot localy you will need to set the following env variables:
+To start the timelord bot locally you will need to set the following env variables:

 TOKEN='' *Discords bot token*
 NEWS_CHANNEL='' *Channel number for whichever room you want a news feed in.*